network-analytics/mdt-dialout-collector/README.md

 ### Multi-vendor (async) gRPC dial-out collector

-TELCOs are usually dealing with a considerable amount of devices, typically in a multi-vendor environment.
+Telcos are usually dealing with a considerable amount of devices, typically in a multi-vendor environment.
 Of course, all of them are equipped with the *state-of-the-art* telemetry technologies ...
 Well, **unfortunately**, we all know that most of the time they're not!